- reduce the size of your estate, and reduce or eliminate estate taxes;

 - Get a medical examination to confirm that you can actually be insured under the insurance policy you have selected.
 Don't sign anything, except as a person who is to be insured.
 Don't sign as an owner of the insurance or as the applicant for the insurance policy;

-- We'll draft the trust;
+- I draft the trust;

 - You and your trustee sign the insurance trust;